 Continuing Scholar Program

 Recharge, refresh and renew yourself for ministry and life in the Continuing Scholar Program (formerly known as “Pastor-Scholar”).
 Study with Boston University School of Theology’s world-class faculty and dedicated students in an intellectually challenging and spiritually rewarding atmosphere.
-Continuing scholars can take regular Boston University School of Theology courses for continuing education credit.
-Continuing scholars can take regular Boston University School of Theology courses for continuing education credit.
+Continuing scholars who already have a seminary masters degree can take regular Boston University School of Theology courses for continuing education credit.
 Tuition for the semester is $100/credit (a 3-credit course receives a discount and will cost $250).

 Continuing Scholar Program Details